-I Spy Science: What is Concrete?
+I Spy Science: What is a fuel cell?

 Concrete is mixed a bit like cake batter - TU Graz researcher Dirk Schlicke demonstrates it and explains what concrete is, what it can do and how it is made.